oVirt/ovirt-site/source/uncategorized/installing-engine-from-rpm.html.md

 #### Additional Configuration

+*These 2 steps are currently required due to bugs, they will be changed/removed once the patches that will fix them will be merged.*
 Change the default emulated VM type by executing:

       psql -U postgres engine -c "update vdc_options set option_value='pc-0.14' where option_name='EmulatedMachine' and version='3.0';"